Commemoration

 Call to Action 79(ii)

-In response to Call to Action 79 (ii), the United Nations Declaration on the Rights of Indigenous Peoples and the Government of Canada's priority to advance reconciliation, Parks Canada is conducting an in-depth review of its cultural heritage policies to ensure that a renewed policy suite recognizes the diversity of Indigenous peoples' perspectives, values and knowledge systems.
+In response to Call to Action 79 (ii), the United Nations Declaration on the Rights of Indigenous Peoples and the Government of Canada's priority to advance reconciliation, Parks Canada is conducting an in-depth review of its cultural heritage policies.

-In 2018, Parks Canada welcomed Indigenous cultural heritage practitioners, experts, Elders and academics to engage in discussions about the commemoration and protection of cultural heritage.
-As recommended during these gatherings, Parks Canada established the Indigenous Cultural Heritage Advisory Council in December 2019.
+To achieve this, in 2018, Parks Canada welcomed Indigenous cultural heritage practitioners, experts, Elders and academics to engage in discussions about the commemoration and protection of cultural heritage.
+In December 2019, as recommended during these gatherings, Parks Canada established the Indigenous Cultural Heritage Advisory Council.
 Parks Canada maintains ongoing dialogue with members of the Council to seek input and guidance on specific cultural heritage policy review components.
 The Council has been providing Parks Canada with valuable advice for implementing Call to Action 79 and advancing reconciliation.

 In 2019, the Minister for Parks Canada approved the Framework for History and Commemoration: National Historic Sites System Plan 2019.
 This plan provides policy direction for the review of existing designations of national historic significance to: